gypsydave5/gypsydave5.github.io/_posts/2015-03-21-lazy-eval-and-memo.md

 published: true
 ---

-I've been seeking out more functional JavaScript ideas since I started to get addicted from my exposure to [the `bind()` function][bind].
-My next 'conquest' has been **lazy evaluation**.
+Calculation takes time and effort.
+If I needed to know what `4719340 + 397394` was (and I didn't have a calculator), it would take a few minutes to work out.

-Calculations take time and resources.
-For instance, if I needed to know what `4719340 + 397394` was (and I didn't have a calculator), it would take a few minutes to work out.
-Right now as I'm typing this, I don't need to know.
+Right now as I don't need to know.
 Maybe I'll never need to know.
-I could put those two numbers and the `+` sign on a piece of paper, stick it in my pocket and, if ever I was curious or bored enough to want to know the answer, I could get the paper out.
-Maybe I'll write 'Answer to silly blog sum' on the top of the paper so I know what the sum is about.
+I could put those two numbers and the `+` sign on a piece of paper and stick it in my pocket.
+If I ever wanted to know the answer, I could get the paper out and do the maths.
+I should write 'Answer to silly blog sum' on the top of the paper so I know what the sum is about.
 And why I'm carrying a piece of paper around.

-That's lazy evaluation - hold on to an expression and only evaluate it when you need to use it.
+That's lazy evaluation - holding on to an expression and only evaluating it when you need it.
 It pairs neatly with **memoization** - keeping the results of evaluated expressions in memory so that you don't have to evaluate them every time you need their result.

 (Which figures as, if I ever do work out what `4719340 + 397394` is, I never want to work it out again.
 Ever.)

-So let's take a look at implementing lazy evaluation in JavaScript - in other languages, such as Clojure, we get [a lot of this baked in] - but in JavaScript we've got to do a bit of work for it.
+Let's take a look at doing some lazy evaluation in JavaScript - in other languages, such as Clojure, we get [a lot of this baked in], but in JavaScript there's some work to do.
 Let's take a simple function:

 ```javascript
 function add (a, b) {